krobbi/krobbi.github.io/README.md

 The site's content is generated using the [Python](https://www.python.org) script `generate.py` in the root of this repository.
-The script is not yet fully implemented, and currently creates the directory `out/`.
+The script is not yet fully implemented, and currently creates and cleans the directory `out/`.

 # License
 The site's content is released under an all rights reserved license, however,